Ynjxsjmh/polybar-i3-windows/README.md

 ### general section

+You need to determine the maximum characters this module can contains with `length` variable so that it won't occupies the space of `modules-right`.
+You can get this by manually fill the content by repeating characters among `a-zA-Z`.

 You need to define a UTF8 support font in polybar setting to display all characters in title bar.
 This script uses `font-2` for icons in the default setting.
 You probably want it to have higher size than your regular font.
 Example:

 ```ini